HpWang-whu/YOHO/others/Readme.md

                 └── Keypoints/
                   └── cloud_bin_0Keypoints.txt    #indexes in cloud_bin_0.ply of keypoints
     ```
+    **Note:**
+    - The cloud_bin_0Keypoints.txt contains the point indexes of 5000 randomly sampled points of cloud_bin_0.ply.
+    - gt.log and gt.info files are used for evaluation and require given ground truth tranformations, if you only have a set of point clouds, just use the fake ones in ```./others```.
   - Logging ```DS``` into ```utils/dataset-->get_dataset_name()``` by adding codes following:
     ```
         if dataset_name=='DS':